 130g potato starch (not potato flour)**

 Scrape down the sides of the bowl when necessary and beat for five more minutes on medium speed

 Sift the Gum Tragacanth/Tylose and the cornflour/cornstarch together and add slowly to the mix.

-Turn the mixer to a slow speed and mix until the ingredients are combined, scraping down the sides of the bowl as required.
+Turn the mixer to a slow speed and mix until the ingredients are combined, scraping down the bowl’s sides as required.

 Tip the mixture onto your bench and knead in the potato starch until it is smooth and elastic.

 Double wrap in food-grade plastic and leave it to rest for 12 hours before using it.

-After resting, if you are not going to use it immediately, divide it into smaller pieces, double wrap them in plastic wrap, place in a freezer bag or box and store in the freezer.
+After resting, if you are not going to use it immediately, divide it into smaller pieces, double wrap them in plastic wrap, place them in a freezer bag or box, and store them in the freezer.